viviandotdev/ObsidianVault/+ Encounters/Sources/A Profound Guide to Writing for Complete Beginners.md

 source:: https://ideas.profoundideas.com/p/a-guide-to-writing-for-complete-beginners
 type:: #source/articles

-*your writing needs to solve other people’s problems first and foremost if you want people to read your work.*
+*Your writing needs to solve other people’s problems first and foremost if you want people to read your work.*

 Look at 5-10 creators talking about topics you want to write about.
 I have my own list that includes lots of different niches.
 I like to see my own brand as a mix of each one.